Mapping of the existing research infrastructures in Europe which are candidates to be part of the EOSC federation

-The Landscape activity will build on the outcomes of the EOSC-related Horizon 2020 projects and on the inputs provided by the Member states.
+The Landscape activity builds on the outcomes of the EOSC-related Horizon 2020 projects and on the inputs provided by the Member states.

 The Landscape activity is expected to:

 1. Deliver the mapping of EOSC-relevant national infrastructures and the current level of spending on research data infrastructures as follows:

 - an initial mapping by Q3 2019, based on what’s existing in EOSC-Hub and other related projects, as well as any contribution by Governing Board members;

 - a revised and final mapping by Q4 2019 with the input by the new INFRAEOEC-5b cluster of projects (to build on top of the initial mapping when they kick-off their activities in September 2019).

 - The mapping should take into consideration the Conclusion no 10 of the Draft Council conclusions on the European Open Science Cloud (EOSC).

 2. Take stock of federation constraints and opportunities at the various architectural levels, arising from national and regional structures and initiatives.